geotools/geotools/docs/user/extension/xsd/index.rst

 XSD
 ===

-These extensions are used by the gt-xml module to capture common xml schemas (and represent them programatically using the eclipse XSD library).
-This work prevents GeoTools from needing to contact the internet when working with basic xml schema bindings and xlinks.
+These extensions are used by the gt-xml module to capture common XML schemas (and represent them programatically using the eclipse XSD library).
+This work prevents GeoTools from needing to contact the Internet when working with basic XML schema bindings and XLinks.

 .. toctree::